-We will provide you with the total cost of your visit and your confirmation number.
-All payments are due upon arrival the date of your visit.
-Payments should be made with a school check made out to GulfQuest.
+We will provide you with the total cost of your visit and a confirmation number.
+All payments are due upon arrival on the date of your visit.
+Payments should be made out to GulfQuest.

-Once you book, GulfQuest will send you these important documents via email:
+Once you book, GulfQuest will send you the following documents via email:

-Please inform GulfQuest of any changes at least 48 hours prior to your visit.
+Please inform GulfQuest of any changes at least 48 hours before your visit.

 If you must cancel, please contact the reservations office at least one full calendar week before your scheduled visit.
-Those who fail to provide a week's advance notice will be charged a cancellation fee of $75 or 25% of the total reservation, whichever is higher.
+Those who fail to provide a week's advance notice are subject to a cancellation fee of $75 or 25% of the total reservation amount, whichever is higher.

-Decide whether to bring your own lunch or order lunch through the museum's cafe.
+Decide whether to bring your own lunch or order box lunches through Naman's Catering (we'll provide their contact info upon request).
 Either way, we'll help you reserve a time for your class to eat in our school lunchroom.
-Alternatively, you may choose to eat outside in the amphitheater or in Cooper Riverside Park, overlooking the Mobile River.
+You also have the option of eating outside in the amphitheater at Cooper-Riverside Park, overlooking the Mobile River.

 A greeter from GulfQuest will meet your bus when it arrives.
-The greeter will direct you to Group Check-In.
-To expedite the process, bring your Confirmation Statement and an exact count of students and adults (teachers and chaperones).
+The greeter will direct you to our Group Check-In area.
+To expedite the process, bring your Confirmation Statement and an exact count of students and adults.

-Payment is due upon arrival, and should be made with a school check made payable to GulfQuest.
+Payment is due upon arrival, and should be made our to GulfQuest.
 (Payment must be made on a school check in order to be tax exempt.)